Daily Balance Finance Charge Calculation Method

 - daily rate = .0384%

 - finance charge = (Day 1 balance * daily rate) + ... + (Day 30 balance * daily rate)

 = ($1000 *.000384) + ... + ($1000 * .000384)

 Effect of Payments

 With the daily balance method, the timing of your payments and charges makes a difference in the amount of your finance charge.

-Consider same APR, daily date, and days in billing cycle as above.
+Consider same APR, daily date, and days in the billing cycle as above.

 Making your payment early in the billing cycle means you have a lower balance for more days in the billing cycle.
-This results in a a lower finance charge in that situation.
+It results in a lower finance charge in that situation.

 Let's say you make a payment ($100) and a charge ($75) during the same billing cycle.
 Look at how the timing of each affects your finance charge:

 - Payment on 5th, charge on 25th, finance charge = $10.69